Mastercard-Gateway/gateway-prestashop-module/README.md

 |Gateway Order ID Prefix |**Default Option**: Blank<br>In case one Merchant ID is used by multiple installation, then this field can be used to add a prefix to order id-s so that they will not conflict in the gateway. |
 |Custom Webhook Endpoint |**Default Option**: Blank<br>This field is mostly only used by development or with some complex web server rules, where the URL is not automatically detected correctly. |

 It is suggested to keep these fields with assigned default value.
-If required, then do required configuration changes based on your need but first consult with Technical team / Mastercard Payment Gateway Module support for these.
+Please first consult with Technical team / Mastercard Payment Gateway Module support before changing these settings.